open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/WebVisualizer/README.rst.txt

 Web Visualizer Module
 ---------------------

-Web Visualizer ia a web based app to view the classified images/metadata coming out of OEI.
+Web Visualizer ia a web based app to view the classified images/metadata coming out of Open Edge Insights for Industrial (Open EII).

-.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+.. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for file names, paths, code snippets, and so on.
+Consider the references of EII as Open EII.
+This is due to the product name change of EII as Open EII.

-Steps to build and run web visualizer
+Steps to Build and Run Web Visualizer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Please go through the below sections to have web visualizer service built and launch it:
+Refer to the following sections to build and launch Web Visualizer service:

 * `../README.md#generate-deployment-and-configuration-files <https://github.com/open-edge-insights/eii-core/blob/master/README.md#generate-deployment-and-configuration-files>`_
 * `../README.md#provision <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_
 * `../README.md#build-and-run-eii-videotimeseries-use-cases <https://github.com/open-edge-insights/eii-core/blob/master/README.md#build-and-run-eii-videotimeseries-use-cases>`_

-For more details, refer `OEI core README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_
+For more details, refer to the `Open EII core README <https://github.com/open-edge-insights/eii-core/blob/master/README.md>`_

 *
-  Running WebVisualizer in Browser
+  Running WebVisualizer in a browser

-  * WebVisualizer is tested on chrome browser, so its better to use chrome browser.
+  * WebVisualizer is tested on chrome browser, so it's recommended to use the Chrome browser.
-  * WebVisualizer currently supports only **6** parallel streams in the chrome browser per instance.
+  * WebVisualizer currently supports only **6** parallel streams in the Chrome browser per instance.
   * Running in DEV mode:

-    * Goto Browser
+    * Go to browser
         http://< host ip >:5001

   *